 The iconic Tascam Portastudio 414 democratised recording and played an important role in encouraging DIY production and the birth of the bedroom producer.

-Gone are the days where VHS reigned supreme and Bill Cosby was a household name in the fun-loving, respected sort of way.
-But not all great ’80s relics are lost in the back of Vinnie’s collecting dust: consider the trusty old Tascam.
+Gone are the days where VHS reigned supreme and cassette players were a part of the audio hi-fi setup, but not all great ’80s relics are lost in the back of a Vinnie’s collecting dust.
+Take for example the trusty old Tascam.

 “But why?” you may be thinking.
 And honestly, I don’t blame you.
-We live in an age where one can pay a measly sum of 10 dollars a month and have their dirty mitts on just about every recording ever, well, recorded.
+We live in an age where one can pay about 10 dollars a month and have just about every recording ever at your fingertips.
 Why pay the same amount for a dinky hunk of plastic that feels as though it is disintegrating the instant you touch it?
-Well, I have three syllables for you: AN-A-LOUGE.
+And it’s because of one 3 syllable word.
+Analogue.

-Sure, your iPod Classic fits in your pocket the same way a cassette does, but this little nostalgic gem from the 80s sonically beats out an mp3’s lifeless stream of 1s and 0s with its warm flow of wholesome sound waves (un-sampled and un-corrupted by some blasphemous digital conversion process).
+Sure, your iPod Classic fits in your pocket the same way a cassette does, but this little nostalgic gem from the ’80s sonically beats out an mp3’s lifeless stream of 1s and 0s with its warm flow of wholesome sound waves (un-sampled and un-corrupted by a blasphemous digital conversion process).

 The Tascam MK414, referred to candidly as a Portastudio, hails from a lineage of legendary multi-track recorders that allow artists to capture all their hopes and dreams on the most retro-looking of all physical audio formats, the compact cassette.